-The African-American Community Fund (AACF) is now accepting grant applications for the 2019 grant cycle from qualified 501(c)(3) organizations in the Dayton/Greater Miami Valley area.
+The African-American Community Fund (AACF) accepts grant applications from qualified 501(c)(3) organizations in the Dayton/Greater Miami Valley area.

 The African-American Community Fund (AACF) awards grants for public charitable purposes to a variety of organizations: from social services to mentoring and education, from health & wellness to the arts.

 Typically amounts awarded are between $500 - $1,000.
 In the 2018 grants cycle, AACF awarded over $23,000 to local non-profits.
 The size and number of grants is determined by the amount of money available each year.
 In the past, the AACF process has required a Letter Of Intent (LOI).
 Please note, that there will be no LOI this year.
 The first and only process will be the application process.
 Access this year's application below.

 To be Eligible for a Grant, Your Organization Must:

 - be recognized as a 501 (c)(3) tax-exempt nonprofit organization, according to the Internal Revenue Code;

 - benefit the citizens in the Dayton/Greater Miami Valley region;

 - have a diversity/inclusion policy; and